ldebrot/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-Calculate total number of steps per day by using the newly created dataset with imputed NA values (NA measurements replaced by mean values).
+Calculate total number of steps per day by using the newly created dataset with NA values replaced by mean values (activity without NA values - actwona).

 ```r